 THAT’S A WRAP

 Crunching all these numbers is mind-numbing bleary-eyed work.
 I know.
-I feel
+I feel your pain.

 But if you take the time to evaluate your data, I promise you’ll have a much clearer view of what campaigns work, which messages resonate best with your donors, how they’re inspired, which channels are worth your time, and which activities are a waste of time.